jrenaud90/TidalPy/Documentation/structures_x/config/toml_schema.md

 effective_temperature_k = 5772.0
 ```

----

 ## Building a World for a PREM-like Data File

-Instead of writing layer tables by hand, a world can be built from a **PREM-like radial data file** by giving a top-level `data_file` key.
+Instead of writing layer tables by hand, a world can be built from a PREM-like radial data file by giving a top-level `data_file` key.
 The layers are then auto-detected from the data.

 ```toml
 schema_version = "0.2.0"